Chart Color Schemes

 Athelstone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Athelstone's dwelling structure, as per the latest Census, consisted of 84.7% houses and 15.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 73.7% houses and 26.3% other dwellings.
-Home ownership in Athelstone was at 45.0%, with mortgaged properties at 41.8% and rented ones at 13.2%.
-The median monthly mortgage repayment was $1,733, lower than Adelaide metro's $1,736.
-The median weekly rent figure was $360, compared to Adelaide metro's $345.
-Nationally, Athelstone's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+The latest Census evaluation showed that 84.7% of dwellings in Athelstone were houses, with the remaining 15.2% being other types such as semi-detached homes and apartments.
+This is compared to Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Athelstone stood at 45.0%, with mortgaged properties making up 41.8% and rented dwellings accounting for 13.2%.
+The median monthly mortgage repayment in the area was $1,733, higher than Adelaide metro's average of $1,562.
+Meanwhile, the median weekly rent in Athelstone was $360, compared to Adelaide metro's figure of $320.
+Nationally, Athelstone's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing